Nut-Free Cake Recipes

 • 1 tsp vanilla extract

-5. Pour into the tin and bake for 35–40 minutes or until a skewer comes out clean.
+5. Pour the mixture into the prepared tin and bake for 35–40 minutes.

 6. Cool completely before frosting or serving.